jianwshen/GettingAndCleaningData/README.md

 2. Remove empty value "" from each row.
 This is the key part of this project;

-3. Combine the clen data set to a Data Frame as DF.
+3. Combine the clean data set to a Data Frame as DF.

 XDfSplit <- strsplit(as.character(XDF$V1), " ")